da-fuu/caps_led_sync/README.md

-Simple C# program which synchronizes CapsLock LED with current keyboard layout
+Simple C and C# programs which synchronizes CapsLock LED with current keyboard layout